Alabaster: Calcite alabaster

 Calcite alabaster, harder than the gypsum variety, was used in ancient Egypt and the wider Middle East (except Assyrian palace reliefs), and also in modern times.
 It is found as either a stalagmitic deposit from the floor and walls of limestone caverns, or as a kind of travertine, similarly deposited in springs of calcareous water.
 Its deposition in successive layers gives rise to the banded appearance that the marble often shows on cross-section, from which its name is derived: onyx-marble or alabaster-onyx, or sometimes simply (and wrongly) as onyx.

+A defining physical characteristic of calcite alabaster is its light-diffusing capability.
+When carved to specific thicknesses, the stone scatters light evenly across its surface, preventing harsh shadows.
+This semi-translucent property makes it highly suitable for illuminated interior pieces.

 Egypt and the Middle East

 Egyptian alabaster has been worked extensively near Suez and Assiut.